 If you've ever been a participant in a 401(k) plan, it's likely that you've seen or invested in the best American Funds on the market.
-The reason for this is that many of the American Funds work well in retirement plans.
+The reason for this is that many of the American Funds offered by Capital Group work well in retirement plans.

-The American funds family of mutual funds, offered by the Capital Group, is the third largest in the world, behind mutual fund giants, Vanguard and Fidelity, as measured by assets under management.
+Capital Group's American Funds family of mutual funds is the one of largest in the world, behind mutual fund giants, Vanguard and Fidelity, as measured by assets under management.
 Their massive presence in 401(k) plans in the U.S. is a big part of that success.

 Whether you are an employer, an investment advisor, or an employee wanting to choose the best funds for your employer-sponsored retirement plan, you'll want to take a look at the best American funds to buy for 401(k) plans.